François Delecour: Career in World Rally Championship

 After leaving Ford, Delecour was hired by Peugeot to head their campaign for the French Rally Championship, driving the Peugeot 306 kit-car.
 He finished third in the championship in both 1996 and 1997, winning several events outright along the way.
 Moreover, he also contested some of the asphalt rounds of the World Championship, where the Peugeot was fast enough to be a contender for outright victory.
 He finished fourth on both the 1996 and 1997 Tour de Corse.
 Subsequently, he was involved in the early years of the Peugeot 206 WRC project, which saw him return to the World Championship for the 1999 season.
 He did not win any events, but scored consistent top-ten finishes, including second place in Corsica and San Remo, the latter marred by acrimony between Delecour and team-mate Gilles Panizzi, who went on to win the event.

 Delecour with a Ford Focus RS WRC 01 at the 2001 Rally Finland.

 Delecour switched back to Ford for 2001.
 The Blue Oval's effort, however, was by now being masterminded not from long-time headquarters Boreham, but by Malcolm Wilson's M-Sport in Cumbria, which ran a third, alternatively liveried Ford Focus RS WRC 01 for Delecour.
 A shunt, nearly crippling for co-driver Daniel Grataloup, on his final outing in Australia threatened to mar his time at the team.
 But despite otherwise again proving a regular scorer, he was once again to change teams come the following year, this time to Mitsubishi to drive their still young first World Rally Car, he and Alister McRae being drafted in as replacements for both outgoing four-time World Champion, Tommi Makinen and his teammate Freddy Loix.

-Unfortunately, both he and McRae were to suffer as the Japanese marque's competitiveness continued to wane.
-During this time Delecour again suffered a massive shunt during that year's Rally Australia.
+Unfortunately, both Delecour and McRae were to suffer as the Japanese marque's competitiveness continued to wane.
+During this time, Delecour again suffered a massive shunt during that year's Rally Australia.
 This time the accident had effectively ended Grataloup's top line career due to injuries he sustained as a result of the accident.
 Delecour, despite his accident, would go on to compete at the next event in Great Britain.
 This event was noted as Delecour's Mitsubishi left the road in the middle of the event causing him to lose his temper at his replacement co-driver Dominique Savignoni.
 After a comparatively unsuccessful season, Mitsubishi announced a sabbatical from the series until 2004, effectively bringing Delecour's world championship career to a close.